Ryan Reynolds: Acting style and public image

 In 2014, The Hollywood Reporters Richard Newby called Reynolds "one of Hollywood's most popular actors for nearly 20 years".
 He is known for his large and diverse range of roles throughout his career, though he usually acts in comedy, action and superhero films; throughout the late 2000s, he generally had roles in low-budget romantic comedy films.
 Ali Shutler from NME described Reynolds as crude and sarcastic, stating that he is "extremely versatile [but] isn't afraid of taking risks".
-The Guardian called him a "romcom lead, sitcom star, indie champion [... who] can turn his hand to almost any role."
+The Guardian called him a "romcom lead, sitcom star, indie champion [... who] can turn his hand to almost any role".
 Varietys Jenelle Riley commented on his several "bold, risky choices in films that might have slipped under the radar".

 CNBC noted that despite frequently portraying snarky and sarcastic characters on screen, Reynolds has built a reputation as one of the nicest actors in Hollywood.
-Reynolds has stated that "self-deprecating humour to me has always been something that helped", and several critics have highlighted his frequent use of it in his public persona.
+Reynolds has stated that "self-deprecating humor to me has always been something that helped", and several critics have highlighted his frequent use of it in his public persona.
 He has referred to his storytelling skills as a "quirky element" of his public image, calling it "the bedrock foundation" of his success in various industries.
 Chris Thilk of Adweek described Reynolds's public persona as "dry, egotistical, quick-witted, and slightly oblivious", commenting that he has effectively leveraged it to promote numerous projects.

-In 2017, Reynolds appeared in the Time 100, a compilation of the 100 most influential people in the world, as selected annually by Time magazine.
+In 2017, Reynolds was named in Time magazine's Time 100, a compilation of the 100 most influential people in the world.
 In 2020, he appeared in the Celebrity 100 list, a compilation of the 100 most powerful public figures in the world, as selected annually by Forbes.
 He was listed as the eighteenth-most-powerful person in the world.
 That same year, the magazine also listed him as the second-highest-paid actor in the world, with earnings of $71.5 million.
 He was again listed by Forbes as the second-highest-paid actor in the world in 2024, with earnings of $85 million.
-Reynolds's sex appeal has been discussed in the media.
 Reynolds was featured in Peoples Sexiest Men Alive lists in 2007 and 2009 before being named Sexiest Man Alive in 2010.
 In 2024, he was included on Harper's Bazaars list of the 50 Hottest Men of All Time.
 As of September 2025, Reynolds's films have grossed over $6.6 billion worldwide according to The Numbers.

 Several critics have noted Reynolds for his simple sense of style.
 GQ thought that his "go-tos are straightforward, almost to the point where they resist description: nondescript tees, uncomplicated jackets, closely tailored trousers, and cool but not hype-y sneakers".
-Christine Flammia from men's magazine Esquire appreciated his "accessible" style and called him the "king of outfit repeating".
+Christine Flammia from Esquire appreciated his "accessible" style and called him the "king of outfit repeating".
 Reynolds often "keeps things simple" according to British GQ and usually wears "three-piece suits and black velvet tuxes à la nuit and earthy-hued bomber jackets au jour".